litecoinfinance/electrumxltfn/docs/HOWTO.rst

 which can take some time.

-While not a requirement for running ElectrumX, it is intended to be run with supervisor software such as Daniel Bernstein's `daemontools`_, Gerrit Pape's `runit`_ package or :command:`systemd`.
+While not a requirement for running ElectrumXLTFN, it is intended to be run with supervisor software such as Daniel Bernstein's `daemontools`_, Gerrit Pape's `runit`_ package or :command:`systemd`.
 These make administration of secure unix servers very easy, and I